sfadschm/OriginC-Spectral-Analysis/README.md

 Please take a look at `ReadMe.pdf` for an overview of available methods, installation instructions and so on.

 Feel free to submit additions/corrections and thoughts at any time.

+## Licence
+This project is published unter the `MIT License`.

+For more information, please refer to the `LICENCE` file.